Last Updated: 6/5/22 | June 5th, 2022

 - No trip cancellation coverage (and only minor trip delay coverage)

-- Payout by check and wire transfer only (no direct deposit)
+- Payout by wire transfer only (no direct deposit)

 - Limited coverage for your gear and adventure activities